 Every expat life story is unique.
 Your diaries, letters, photos and documents are an important part of the bigger picture of global living.
 Donating your collection to our archive will ensure that it is safely stored for the future, and can make your story a part of expat social history.

 What We Collect

 We collect the life stories of expatriates, with an emphasis on unique and unpublished material such as diaries, letters, emails, photos, and documents.
 Find out more about what we collect

 Why Donate Your Story?

-- You will be supporting expat research.
+- You will be supporting research of expatriate affairs.
 Academic researchers want to see original source material.

 - Your collection won't get split or lost.
 Many people, understandably, want to keep their memories for their children and grandchildren.
 Unfortunately, this often leads to the collection being broken up and parts being lost or discarded.
 We can keep your collection together, and it will always be safe.

 - You can request a free digital copy.
-Once we scan all your documents, you can ask for a digital copy with your collection on it.
+Once we scan all your documents, you can ask for a digital copy of your collection.
 It's much easier to transport and store, and you can give copies to family members.

 - You can send things in instalments.
-We understand how time-consuming it can be to gather everything together.
+We understand how time consuming it can be to gather materials.
 You can always add things to your collection at a later date.